FixTweet/FxTwitter/README.md

 You can translate a tweet into any other supported language, with the original and translated text displayed as space allows.

-Just append a tweet with its 2-letter language code.
+Just append a tweet with its 2-letter ISO language code.
 So for English, add `/en` at the end.

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1000890584153735238/FixTweet.png)